Israeli-Inspired Bliss: Warm Chickpeas with Creamy Tahini Sauce

 - Add chickpeas and lemon juice to deglaze the pan, then turn off heat.

-- In a small bowl, mix tahini and 2 tbsp vegetable stock until well combined.
+- In a small bowl, mix tahini and vegetable stock until well combined.
 Pour over chickpea mixture and stir to combine.
 Add extra vegetable stock if you prefer the sauce to have a thinner consistency.

 - Serve immediately on pita bread with greens of your choice, top with extra red onion and za'atar if desired.